nassernajibi/lab/_pages/opportunities.md

 ## Multiple Open Positions

 We are always looking for talented and motivated individuals to join our research group.
+Before applying, I strongly encourage you to review our ***Core Values***, and only apply if you genuinely align with and are excited to contribute to them.

+## Core Values ##
+**1. Openness and Belonging:** We value transparency and accessibility.
+We share our work (i.e., workflow, code, I/O data, notebooks, tutorials) openly.
+We strive to communicate clearly, make our research accessible to various audiences, and create a lab environment where everyone feels welcome, supported, and able to be themselves.

+**2. Intellectual Curiosity and Impact:** We are driven by curiosity and a desire to address real-world challenges.
+We embrace bold ideas, creative thinking, and open dialogue.
+Our work aims to make meaningful contributions beyond academia through transdisciplinary collaboration.

+**3. Balance and Excellence:** We pursue excellence with care and rigor while respecting work-life boundaries.
+We support one another in maintaining a healthy balance and commit to doing things right, with intention, clarity, and polish.

 Below are the current opportunities available for Ph.D., M.Sc., Undergraduate students, Postdoctoral Researchers, Internships, and Visiting Scholars.

 ### [Ph.D./M.Sc.
 Opportunities (Fall 2025)](https://drive.google.com/file/d/1ZKu8mDMYakntVx36qH_mjl2Qb0LViJrv/view){:target="_blank"}
 We welcome applications from students interested in pursuing a graduate degree in areas related to climate risk, disaster resilience, extreme weather events, hydroclimatology, water resources, remote sensing, and data-driven models.
 Our group offers a collaborative environment with access to cutting-edge research and facilities.
 To apply, first please fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe4X1d9kJS6Xur53ztIVc2Pre48Yx3DnqO33hiNtdAeFMS6kA/viewform?usp=pp_url){:target="_blank"}.
 I'll do my best to get back to you as soon as possible.
 These positions are open until filled.